-The most significant difference between OnlyFans and JFF is the marketplace feature or “explore” page from an interface perspective.
+The most significant difference between OnlyFans and JFF (other than OnlyFans getting rid of porn this fall) is the marketplace feature or “explore” page from an interface perspective.
 As OnlyFans is built to be used as an extension to content creators’ social media pages, the site doesn't have a marketplace feature.
 Creators need to drive their own traffic to their OnlyFans sites using other forms of social media.
 Once on the site, creators can charge their fans a monthly subscription (from $4.99 to $49.99) to see their content or can host a “free page” where they charge up to $49.99 per post.
-They can also message fans directly within the app and charging up to $100 on each direct message.
+They can also message fans directly within the app and charge up to $100 on each direct message.

 JustForFans’ Sex Worker Protections

 The platform also has many tools and protections for sex workers.
 “Having been in the studio world for so long, I was acutely aware of how porn stars have no union and therefore bargaining power,” Ford says.
 “My goal was to use the bargaining power the site had due to a large number of models on it to get a health care package that could help the models.”

 JFF currently offers health care packages for the models on the site.
 It also works to connect sex workers to create new content and have important labor conversations.
 “We facilitate models’ full-needs when it comes to a fan platform,” Ford says.
 “Models can also search by location to find models where they live or will be traveling.”